maja42/goval/readme.md

 If you are looking for a generic evaluation library, you can also take a look at [Knetic/govaluate](https://github.com/Knetic/govaluate).
-I used that library myself, but due to a few shortcomings I decided to create goval.
+I used that library myself, but due to a several shortcomings I decided to create goval.
 The main differences are:

+- More intuitive syntax
+- No intermediate AST - evaluation and parsing happens in a single step
+- Better type support:
     - Full support for arrays and objects.
-- Accessing variables (maps) via `.` and `[]` syntax
-- Support for array- and object concatenation.
-- Array literals with `[]` as well as object literals with `{}`
     - Opaque differentiation between `int` and `float64`. \
       The underlying type is automatically converted as long as no precision is lost.
     - Type-aware bit-operations (they only work with `int`-numbers).
-- Hex-Literals (useful as soon as bit-operations are involved).
     - No support for dates (strings are just strings, they don't have a special meaning, even if they look like dates).\
       Support for dates and structs *could* be added if needed.
+- More operators:
+    - Accessing variables (maps) via `.` and `[]` syntax
+    - Support for array- and object concatenation.
+    - Slicing and substrings
+- Hex-Literals (useful as soon as bit-operations are involved).
+- Array literals with `[]` as well as object literals with `{}`
 - Useful error messages.
-- Written with go/scanner and goyacc. \
+- Highly optimized parser code by using go/scanner and goyacc. \
-    This vastly reduces code size (and therefore vulnerabilities to bugs) and creates super-fast code.
+    This leads to vastly reduced code size (and therefore little bug potential) and creates super-fast code.
 - High test coverage (including lots of special cases).\
   Also tested on 32 and 64bit architectures, where some (documented) operations like a bitwise-not can behave differently depending on the size of `int`.